vijaykumardumpeti/digiapt-backend-assignment/README.md

 ## Features

-1. **Create a Product API**: Create a new product with details such as id, product name, product category, image URL, and product description.
+1. **Create a Product API**: Create a new product https://github.com/vijaykumardumpeti/digiapt-backend-assignment/edit/master/README.mdwith details such as id, product name, product category, image URL, and product description.

 2. **Fetch a Product by ID API**: Retrieve a product by its unique identifier (id).